 Benjamin has represented clients before all manner of domestic and international enforcement agencies, including the Department of Justice, Securities and Exchange Commission, UK Serious Fraud Office and the enforcement offices of the World Bank, Asian Development Bank and African Development Bank, among others.
-His practice particularly focuses on anti-corruption compliance, securities enforcement, and accounting and procurement fraud matters.
-He has performed internal investigations and due diligence exercises around the globe and across an array of different industries.
+He also regularly represents companies and individual directors and officers in shareholder class-action and derivative litigations.

 Benjamin has particular experience in conducting corporate compliance monitorships and compliance program evaluations, and he has assisted American, European, African and Asian clients in designing, administering and maintaining anti-corruption, integrity compliance, anti-money laundering and corporate governance programs.